-For the fourth time, the Carnegie-KnightNews21 program has won a prestigious EPPY Award from Editor & Publisher magazine for a national investigation conducted by college journalism students.
+For the fifth time, the Carnegie-KnightNews21 program has won a prestigious EPPY Award from Editor & Publisher magazine for a national investigation conducted by college journalism students.

 The News21 “Voting Wars” project won for Best College/University Investigative/Documentary Report.
 Headquartered at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University, News21 is a multimedia reporting initiative established by the Carnegie Corporation of New York and the John S. and James L. Knight Foundation.

 The EPPY Awards recognize the best media-affiliated websites across 31 categories, including three that honor excellence in college and university journalism.
 In the past five years, News21 has taken the award four times.
 Last year, the Cronkite School documentary “Hooked: Tracking Heroin’s Hold on Arizona” won the top honor.